xuyl0104/add_subtitle_to_video/README.md

 # add_subtitle_to_video

-Add subtitle(.srt) to downloaded Youtube videos
+Add subtitle(.srt) to downloaded Youtube videos as a track/stream.